ayonli/jsext/README.md

 2. Only one task is allow to run at a time for one worker thread, set `run.maxWorkers` to allow more tasks to be run at the same time if needed.
-3. By default, the worker thread is dropped after the task settles, set `keepAlive` option in order to reused it.
+3. By default, the worker thread is dropped after the task settles, set `keepAlive` option in order to reuse it.

 **Example (result)**